mvolkmann/blog/src/swift.md

 ```

 If an `enum` conforms to the `CaseIterable` protocol then
-its cases will be held in the `allCases` static property.
+its cases will be held in the `allCases` type property.
 This can be used to iterate over the cases.
 If a value type is also specified, it must appear before `CaseIterable`.